 We have limited experience as a company in preparing, submitting to and receiving clearance from the FDA on INDs.
-We submitted our first IND to the FDA in December 2020 for CFT7455 and, in January 2021, the FDA informed us that we are permitted to proceed with our first-in-human clinical trial for this product candidate.
-We submitted an IND for CFT8634 in November 2021 and, in December 2021, the FDA informed us that we are permitted to proceed with our first-in-human clinical trial for this product candidate.
+We have submitted INDs and received authorization to proceed from FDA for our two most advanced programs.
 We plan to submit an IND application and begin a Phase 1 trial in BRAF V600X driven cancers including melanoma, colorectal and NSCLC for CFT1946 in the second half of 2022, and plan to submit an IND application and begin a Phase 1 trial for CFT8919 in EGFR L858R NSCLC in 2023.
 While these are our current expectations, we may not be able to file our planned INDs or INDs for other product candidates on the timelines we expect.
 For example, we may experience manufacturing delays or other delays with IND-enabling studies, we may determine that additional IND-enabling studies are warranted, or we may face delays due to the ongoing global COVID-19 pandemic.
 Moreover, we cannot be sure that submission of an IND will result in the FDA allowing us to commence clinical trials or that, once begun, issues will not arise that lead to the suspension or termination of our clinical trials.
 Additionally, even if the applicable regulatory authorities agree with the design and implementation of the clinical trials set forth in our INDs, we cannot guarantee that those regulatory authorities will not change their requirements in the future.
 These considerations apply to the INDs described above and also to new clinical trials we may submit as amendments to existing INDs or as part of new INDs in the future.
 Any failure to file INDs on the timelines we expect or to obtain regulatory approvals for our clinical trials may prevent us from completing our clinical trials or commercializing our products on a timely basis, if at all.